siddharthbabu/ML_projects/cancer_detection/description.md

 Breast Cancer Prediction Using Logistic Regression and Decision Tree

 This project focuses on predicting breast cancer using the Logistic Regression and Decision Tree algorithms.
-The dataset used contains features extracted from digitized images of fine needle aspirates (FNA) of breast masses.
+The dataset used contains features of breast masses.
 The features include:

--Radius: The mean distance from the center to points on the perimeter of the nucleus.
+-Radius: The mean distance from the center to points on the perimeter of the nucleus.__
--Texture: The standard deviation of gray-scale values in the nucleus.
+-Texture: The standard deviation of gray-scale values in the nucleus.__
--Perimeter: The perimeter of the nucleus.
+-Perimeter: The perimeter of the nucleus.__
 -Area: The area of the nucleus.
 -Smoothness: A measure of local variation in radius lengths.
 -Compactness: Computed as the square of the perimeter divided by the area minus 1.0.